Zabir-A/Data-Mining-Tool/README.md

 ### Future Enhancements

 <!-- - Implementing advanced data analysis techniques on the scraped data for insights and trends. -->
+- Scheduled tasks or cronjobs to run scripts at specfic times.

-- Extending the tool's functionality to support multiple auction sites.
+- Extending the tool's functionality to support multiple sites.

-- Improving modularity and script organization
+- Improving modularity and script organization.

 - Enhancing the Discord bot to interactively respond to user queries about vehicle listings.